appscode/blog/content/post/introducing-panopticon/index.md

 Panopticon is a generic state metrics exporter for Kubernetes resources.
 It can generate Prometheus metrics from both Kubernetes native and custom resources.
 Generated metrics are exposed in `/metrics` path for the Prometheus server to scrape them.

 ## Background
 When we wanted to collect state metrics from our product's (KubeDB, Stash and so many) custom resources, we didn't find any existing tool that would accomplish our needs.
-Kubernetes has a project called `kube-state-metrics` but it does not support collecting metrics from Kubernetes custom resources.
+Kubernetes has a project called [kube-state-metrics](https://github.com/kubeops/panopticon) but it does not support collecting metrics from Kubernetes custom resources.
 Moreover, the metrics for Kubernetes native resources were predefined and there was hardly any customization option.

 So, we decided to build our own generic resource metrics exporter and named `Panopticon` which can collect metrics from any kind of Kubernetes resources.
 There is an interesting story about the name `Panopticon`.
 You can learn about that from this Wikipedia [page](https://en.wikipedia.org/wiki/Panopticon).

 ## How Panopticon works
 Panopticon watches a custom resource called `MetricsConfiguration` which holds the necessary configuration for generating our desired metrics.
 This custom resource consists of mainly two parts.
 The first one is `targetRef` which defines the targeted Kubernetes resource for metrics collection.
 The other is `metrics` which holds desired metrics that we want to generate from that targeted resources.
 We'll discuss the custom resource briefly in the later section.

 When a new `MetricsConfiguration` object is created, Panopticon gets the event and generates defined metrics for the targeted resources.
-It stores those metrics in an in-memory store say `metrics store`.
+It stores those metrics in an in-memory store say "metrics store".
 When the `MetricsConfiguration` object is updated/deleted or any new instance of the targeted resource is created/updated/deleted, Panopticon syncs the new changes with its metrics store.
 So metrics store always holds the updated information according to the `MetricsConfiguration` object.

 When the `/metrics` path is hit, Panopticon serves the metrics from metrics store that is already generated.
 In this way, Panopticon efficiently serves metrics with low latency.